Keen-Sheen/XRPL/XRP_Ledger_connection/README.md

 * Generates a wallet on the Testnet.
 * Connects to the XRP Ledger.
-* Looks up and prints information about the account you created.
+* Looks up and prints information about the account I created.

 ![XRPL Combination](xrpl_funding_address.png)